Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/datastacks.md

 Datastacks can be used to generate all the resources required for a new data engineering workload - for example a data ingest pipeline.
 This will create all resources required for the workload, based upon templates within the [de_templates](https://github.com/ensono/stacks-azure-data/tree/main/de_templates) directory.

 The [deployment architecture](../architecture/architecture_data_azure.md#data-engineering-workloads) section shows the workflow for using Datastacks to generate a new workload.
-See [ETL Pipeline Deployment](../getting_started/etl_pipelines_deployment_azure.md) for a step-by-step guide on deploying a new workload using Datastacks.
+The [getting started](../getting_started/getting_started.md) section includes step-by-step instructions on deploying a new ingest or processing workload using Datastacks.

 ### Commands